mihail911/mihail911.github.io/src/pages/articles/2018-08-10---Deep-Contextualized-Word-Representations-ELMO/index.md

 In addition, the language model really is large-scale with the LSTM layers containing 4096 units and the input embedding transform using 2048 convolutional filters.
 Here, we can imagine the residual connection between the first and second LSTM layer was quite important for training.

-Another significant detail is that the authors typically found that fine tuning the language model on task-specific data (where applicable) led to drops in perplexity and increases in downstream task performance.
+Another significant detail is that fine tuning the language model on task-specific data (where applicable) led to drops in perplexity and increases in downstream task performance.
 This is an important result as it attests to the importance of domain transfer in neural models.